deepak7093/aws-alb-http-listener/README.md

-# AWS ALB HTTP listeners
+# AWS ALB HTTP LISTENER
 This module is useful to create indivisual http listeners on application load balancer.

 ## Usage